When to visit Bhutan

 July - August

 July is the warmest month in Bhutan, with temperates in the east reaching up to 31.5°C. The Indian monsoon is generally in full swing by this time, with rainfall at its peak.
-While trekking conditions are not ideal, you could still do some sightseeing and pamper yourself in a spa (and certainly snap up some excellent hotel deals).
+While trekking conditions are not ideal, you could still most of the sightseeing and enjoy one of the many gorgeous hotels (and certainly snap up some excellent deals to do so in this otherwise notoriously pricy country).

 September - October